fallanic/cheers/README.md

 ## Motivations

-This is a Cheerio based scraper, useful to extract data from a website using css selectors.<br>
+This is a Cheerio based scraper, useful to extract data from a website using CSS selectors.<br>
-The motivation behind this package is to provide a simple cheerio-based scraping tool, able to divide a website into blocks, and transform each block into a json object using css selectors.
+The motivation behind this package is to provide a simple cheerio-based scraping tool, able to divide a website into blocks, and transform each block into a JSON object using CSS selectors.

 ### Built on top of the excellents :